1) Ensure Flask is not running in debug mode

 - Scan your deployment

-Validate runtime configuration and exposure.bashcurl -I https://your-domain.com ss -tulpn sudo nginx -t python -m pip audit - Re-run the checklist after every infrastructure or app change
+Validate runtime configuration and exposure.bashcurl -I https://your-domain.com ss -tulpn sudo nginx -t pip-audit - Re-run the checklist after every infrastructure or app change

 Re-check security after:- Nginx changes